jeffsim/typescript-gulp-sample/readme.md

 ```

 #### How do I call a function when gulp is done?
 Want to call a function when gulp finishes it's thing?
-Add this to the end of the list of pipes:
+Listen for 'end' and call your function; e.g. add this to the end of the list of pipes:

 ```
   .on("end", () => taskTracker.end());